 Along with a variety of design ideas to try out Deborah will show you the best techniques to easily pierce the citrus fruits, as well as the safest and most effective ways to cut the designs.

 Deborah likes using raw or discarded material and transforming it into something beautiful and useful.
 In these easy steps, Deborah shows you how to turn citrus fruits into dazzling ornaments full of intricate designs.
 These lino-cut fruits not only look colourful and festive; they smell incredible too.

-Please not that lino-cutting tools are very sharp and should not be used without adult supervision.
+Please note that lino-cutting tools are very sharp and should not be used without adult supervision.

-Deborah Schneebeli-Morrell likes using raw or discarded material and transforming it into something beautiful and useful.
-This ranges from painting/collage, sewing, making rag rugs, paper cutting to carving wooden spoons.
-Deborah originally trained in Fine Art and received a grant from the Crafts Council in 1987.
+Deborah Schneebeli-Morrell originally trained in Fine Art and received a grant from the Crafts Council in 1987.
 She has exhibited work widely and has taught in schools, art schools and art residencies.
 She has written 30 project-based craft books on a range of subjects and wants to encourage and value 'handwork' and creativity.